Sam Oldham on Team GB Olympic glory and frustrations, his battle with depression and the road to Tokyo 2020

 As a teen sensation, he helped Britain to their first team gymnastics medal at the Olympic Games in 100 years.

-Oldham – alongside Lewis Smith, Max Whitlock, Kristian Thomas and Daniel Purvis – secured bronze medals at London 2012, but life since has been a rocky road to negotiate.
+Oldham – alongside Louis Smith, Max Whitlock, Kristian Thomas and Daniel Purvis – secured bronze medals at London 2012, but life since has been a rocky road to negotiate.

 RadioTimes.com spoke exclusively to the now 26-year-old to discuss his journey – a tale of physical pain and missing Rio 2016, his gritty mental battle with depression, and writing his final chapter – the road to Tokyo 2020.